Point of Sale

 The great thing about the drill down report – besides all the info you’re getting – is the fact you can change the time view as well!
 Getting this information hourly is valuable for day-of decisions, but you can also view this report over a week.
 Compare how certain specials or items perform on weekdays versus weekends, and optimize when you offer specials!
 Or inform your inventory decisions even further – if you see a certain brand of wine is bringing in little to no money, it may be time to take that off the regular vendor order.

 Now that you’ve graduated your reporting crash course, you don’t have to fear diving into your restaurant business reports!
 They can now become a critical tool for running your restaurant successfully.
+And if you’re feeling confident, you can dive even deeper with a POS integration for reporting.

-Taking the time to get comfortable with your reporting is an investment into your business long-term, so while reading reports may not be the most glamorous Saturday morning, it’s a day well spent.
+Remember, taking the time to get comfortable with your reporting is an investment into your business long-term, so while reading reports may not be the most glamorous Saturday morning, it’s a day well spent.